rezehnde/wp-test/README.md

 Four footer sidebars where users can add widgets

 ### Template appearance customization
-Inside _side identity section_ users can customize the copyright notice
+Inside _side identity section_ users can customize the copyright notice, logo and favicon.

 ### Contact form
 A contact form which sends email to the site administrator with fields validation